20 Delicious Indian Cocktails to Make at Home

 Cardamom

-Cardamom comes to the party with a fragrant and slightly sweet flavor that pairs really well with a variety of liquor.
+Cardamom enhances a variety of liquor with its fragrant and slightly sweet flavor.
 Its aromatic quality can transform a simple gin and tonic into an exotic delight.
-Add crushed cardamom pods to your cocktail shaker or infuse it in syrup for a touch of warmth in a Cardamom Mojito or a spiced Gin Fizz.
+Add crushed cardamom pods to your cocktail shaker or infuse them in syrup for a touch of warmth in a Cardamom Mojito or a spiced Gin Fizz.

 Cumin